 The studio thought as a factory of ideas, where research and planning are interlaced, where hybridization from different branches of knowledge and the experiences’ exchange among people are the focus.
 The password for Design International is contamination.
 The architecture studio directed by Davide Padoa, Paul Mollé and Lucio Guerra has recently inaugurated its new office in Milan.
 The designated place is an old factory of trains’ transformers led by Ansaldo Group in Bicocca district.
 The architects occupied about one thousand sqm of the building, dated the early ‘900, characterized by the brick curtain and typical shed roofs.

-Exactly speaking about circular economy and link between people, the appropriate lighting is our U-light pendant lamps i two sizes and in anthracite grey finish.
+Exactly speaking about circular economy and the link between people, the appropriate lighting is our U-light pendant lamps in two sizes and in anthracite grey finish.

-In the latest generation offices the trend is working in informal spaces to promote the communication and cooperation.
+In the latest generation offices, the trend is working in informal spaces to promote the communication and cooperation.
 Design international campus has got a small theatre, that on one hand creates the space for the public and on the other hand surrounds an open kitchen.
-The theatre host twice a month people belonging to Design International Network, developed in over 53 yars of business, that consists of entrepreneurs, clients, clients’ partners; they are invited to share their experience, their current challenge, the opportunities they see.
-Hosting, communicating, exchanging, welcoming are the needs that the space has to fulfil.
+The theatre host twice a month people belonging to Design International Network, developed in over 53 years of business, that consists of entrepreneurs, clients, clients’ partners; they are invited to share their experience, their current challenge, the opportunities they see.
+Hosting, communicating, exchanging, welcoming are the needs that the space has to fulfill.

 Project byi: Prelios